-In terms of other potential sources of amenity impacts, the Land East of B4395, Llangadfan site lies within an area of livestock farming where the land management operations include application of poultry manure to the land and storage of poultry manure in fields, both of these activities are potential sources of flies and odour.
-However, in order to make a worst-case assessment of the potential impacts from the proposals, it has been assumed that no amenity issues currently affect sensitive receptors in the locality.
+In terms of other potential sources of amenity impacts, the Land at Neuadd Isaf Penybont site lies within an area of livestock farming where the land management operations include application of poultry manure to the land and storage of poultry manure in fields, both of these activities are potential sources of flies and odour.
+However, in order to make a worstcase assessment of the potential impacts from the proposals, it has been assumed that no amenity issues currently affect sensitive receptors in the locality.